contains the active ingredients sulfamethoxazole and trimethoprim

 cyclosporin, a medicine used to treat organ transplant patients

-warfarin, a medicine used to thin the blood
+warfarin, acenocoumarol, phenprocoumon, medicines used to thin the blood

-digoxin, a medicine used to treat certain heart conditions such as digoxin and amiodarone
+medicines used to treat certain heart conditions such as digoxin and amiodarone

 oral contraceptives ("The Pill")

 sulfinpyrazone, a medicine used to treat gout